-Whether you suffer from seasonal allergies, or have a laundry list of items that can cause an allergic reaction, anyone who experiences allergic reactions has experienced itchy, red, and watery eyes.
-While many would just consider this a symptom of their allergies, it’s actually referred to as allergic conjunctivitis.
-Allergic conjunctivitis occurs when the membrane that covers the inside of the eyelids and the eyeball, called the conjunctiva, become inflamed from an allergic reaction to substances like mold, pollen, dander, and other airborne allergens.
-It’s estimated that more than 20% of the US population suffers from allergic conjunctivitis.
+If you suffer from seasonal allergies, you’ve definitely experienced allergic reactions such as itchy, red, and watery eyes.
+While many would consider these occurrences as casual symptom of their allergies, the condition is actually professionally referred to as allergic conjunctivitis.
+Allergic conjunctivitis occurs when the membrane covering the inside of the eyelids and the eyeball – called the conjunctiva – becomes inflamed from airborne substances called allergens.
+Below are just a few of the airborne allergens that may be causing your allergic conjunctivitis:

 Acute Allergic Conjunctivitis